darkmatter684/Curdle/index.md

 Then the app should work properly after this step is done.
 Once again, there is no malware and this is completly secure, I wouln't try and ever distrubute malicious files knowingly.

 ## Info
-Welcome to my *amazing* site for my app Curdle!
+Welcome to my half-baked site for my app Curdle!
 Curdle is a simple, fun word game thats super lightweight on CPU.
 Futhermore, COMPLETELY FREE AND OPEN SOURCE!

 ## Credits
 Developed by: Abhay Shukla <br/>